 HFC will continue its commitment to welcome individuals to our campus from all walks of life.
 A robust community expressing all forms of human diversity, skills and talents, backgrounds and experiences enlightens our College community, contributes to its growth and provides a firm foundation for the development of tomorrow’s leaders.

-Fadwa Hammoud, a member of the HFC Board of Trustees, chaired the Policy Committee that brought this resolution forward.
+Fadwa Hammoud, a member of the HFC Board of Trustees, chaired the Policy Committee that brought this resolution forward in 2016.

 “In the context of a national climate that has brought to the forefront concerns with immigration issues, our resolution reaffirms that HFC is a welcoming community dedicated to principles of diversity and inclusion.
 We value all members of our HFC family and will continue striving to ensure that everyone interested in quality higher education can feel welcome here,” said Hammoud.